westerndigitalcorporation/zbdbench/README.md

 Benchmarks
 ----------

-All fio benchmarks are setting the none scheduler by default if the iodepth is 1.
+- All fio benchmarks are setting the none scheduler by default if the iodepth is 1.
+- When doing random fio workloads, the `norandommap` fio option is set.

 SPDK FIO plugin support:
   - Following benchmarks have SPDK FIO plugin support